How 11-year-old Nigerian boy went from dancing barefoot in the streets to viral ballet star

 With schools closed as a result of Covid-19 restrictions in Nigeria which so far has more than 54,000 cases of the virus, Ajala's students practice dance techniques six days a week.

-Madu says he stays committed to the craft is by and practices the techniques learned at the academy for around five hours daily.
+Madu says he stays committed to the craft by practicing the techniques learned at the academy for around five hours daily.

 "When I first started I thought ballet was easy to dance, I didn't know it was hard.
 But I kept on working hard... anytime he (Ajala) teaches us anything, I go home to practice and come back to show him," Madu said.